jakaria-istauk/wp-recipe-api/README.md

 ## Author

-This Recipe API Plugin for WordPress was developed by [Jakaria Istauk](https://yourwebsite.com](https://profiles.wordpress.org/jakariaistauk/)).
+This Recipe API Plugin for WordPress was developed by [Jakaria Istauk](https://profiles.wordpress.org/jakariaistauk/).

----

-Feel free to customize this README file to suit your specific plugin's needs.
-Make sure to replace placeholders like `https://yourwebsite.com` with your actual WordPress website URL and provide proper attribution and licensing information.